 Results from the 2005 FRCP e-discovery amendments have been somewhat mixed.
 Many practitioners feel that, while the changes helped add some much needed clarity, they didn't go far enough in addressing the issues that are driving up e-discovery costs.
 Those issues have also become more pronounced as ESI has grown in both volume and complexity, further exposing the limitations of the 2005 FRCP changes.

 The term 'proportionality' has become something of battle cry for defense attorneys throughout the country.
 At its core is the notion that costs for producing ESI should be proportional to the size of the case.
 Many practitioners have long wanted stronger limitations on expensive e-discovery requests that in some cases exceed the value of the case.
-The new rules attempt to rectify this by incorporating new language into Rule 26 that expands the proportionality limitation to preservation decisions, beyond just production.
+These latest FRCP amendments attempt to rectify this by incorporating new language into Rule 26 that expands the proportionality limitation to preservation decisions, beyond just production.

 One of the common complaints about e-discovery is that culpability standards differ across the federal circuits.
 Corporations have suggested that, as a consequence, they have pursued a policy of broad preservation (owing to the cross-jurisdictional nature of litigation) and such measures have resulted in excessive costs.
-The new FRCP rules, relating specifically to Rule 37, attempt to clarify and create a clearer standard, establishing that spoliation sanctions should only be imposed on a finding that the party acted with the intent to deprive another party of the information.
+These recent amendments attempt to clarify elements of Rule 37 to create a clearer standard, establishing that sanctions should only be imposed on a finding that the party acted with the intent to deprive another party of the information.

 You Have to Know How to Use the New Rules